 What is Sexual Assault in the Third Degree with a Firearm?

-In Stamford, sexual assault in the third degree with a firearm happens when a person commits sexual assault in the third degree when they are armed or trying to use a deadly weapon.
+In Stamford, sexual assault in the third degree with a firearm happens when a person commits sexual violence using a deadly weapon.
 They could either display the weapon or use their words or conduct to imply that they possess a pistol, revolver, machine gun, rifle, shotgun, or another firearm.